5 Minute Morning Yoga Stretches I Can’t Live Without – You’ll See Why

 From your downward-facing dog, walk your feet towards your hands and make your way to a standing forward fold.

 Keep your feet hip-width apart, soften your knees, grab opposite elbows, and sway gently side to side.
 Stay here in ragdoll for 5 cycles of breath.
+Allow the crown of your head to pull you down.

 This release melts away tension in the spine, neck, hamstrings and with the extended arms, shoulders.